 Including 10 Changes To Make To To Your Home

-Each day can bring forth new challenges when you’re living with someone who is suffering from dementia or Alzheimer’s.
+Each day can bring forth new challenges when you are one of the millions of people living with someone who is suffering from dementia or Alzheimer’s.
 Dementia is a progressive neurodegenerative disease which progresses rapidly and makes it troublesome for the person to remember things, to think on his own, to process his thoughts and to offer reasoning.
 During this phase of their life, if the person providing dementia help at home can make few changes to the environment where the patient lives or to his home, this can prove to be extremely comforting for them.
 If you can make daily tasks seem easier for them, they might feel independent and thereby feel less anxious, stressed and frustrated.

 Unless you make a home safer for someone who is suffering from dementia, you might never be able to provide him with the utmost comfort that he deserves or that his ailment deserves.
 So, if you have a loved one who is staying with you and who is suffering from dementia, you need to know how to make the environment dementia-friendly.
 Scroll down to know more on this.